Hen with chick on her back with other chicks around her, amongst plants

 More...

-So long as we continue to hold onto a (now obsolete) scientific worldview that says we are alone in the universe, we will continue to place ourselves above and apart from nature, and to prioritize our own well-being at the expense of other lifeforms.
+So long as we continue to be guided by a (now obsolete) scientific worldview that says we are alone in the universe, we will continue to place ourselves above and apart from nature and to prioritize our own well-being at the expense of other lifeforms.

-When we modernized people, as an entire culture, come to know the truth of this “story of interbeing” (as Eisenstein calls it), then our behavior, institutions, and forms of government will change, collectively.
+The truth is, we are not alone.
+We are inextricably interconnected with everything else in the universe.
+When we come to know the truth of what Eisenstein calls this “story of inter-being,” then our behavior, institutions, and forms of government will change.
 This will be the level of change that we so desperately need.

 Whale cow and calf photographed from above, swimming in open ocean